What are Tennessee Gun Laws?

 It’s important to understand that in general it is illegal to carry a loaded long gun in public in Tennessee, but there are several loopholes that have come up through recent laws.
 As of 2014, a person can keep a loaded rifle or handgun in their vehicles without a permit, and as of July 2017 someone who is protected by a protection order can carry a handgun without a license for 60 days after the protection order is issued.

 We created an easy to understand infographic to help you determine the laws:

 Share this Map On Your Site

-Tennessee’s gun laws are generally lenient, but just like every other state there are several restrictions that gun enthusiasts should know about.
+Tennessee’s gun laws, as stated in T.C.A.
+39-17-part 13, are generally lenient, but just like every other state there are several restrictions that gun enthusiasts should know about.

 The arms that are illegal in Tennessee include machine guns, short-barreled shotguns, silencers and explosive weapons.